 Many godly parents have taken this verse as a promise.
 But then their teenager rebelled or their young adult walked away from the faith.
 The parents were shaken to the core.
 Where did we go wrong?
 Why did God allow this to happen?
 Why wasn’t God faithful?

 So, what do we do with Proverbs 22:6?
 And all the other proverbs?
 We accept them as God’s inspired Word.
 We read and study them.
-We embrace them as the best principles to live lives that please and honor God.
+We embrace them as the best, wise principles to live lives that please and honor God.
 And we entrust our children to God who is indeed faithful!

 Have you ever misunderstood Proverbs 22:6 as a promise?
 Have you been “disappointed” by Proverbs 22:6?
 How can we find comfort in the truth that this verse is not a promise?